jetbrains-academy/sql-course/Lesson4/task7/task.md

                    JOIN Spacecraft S ON F.spacecraft_id=S.id
 ```

-but this will not work.
+However, this will not work.
 If we execute this query, the result will be the same as if we used inner joins only.
-What's the reason?
+Why so?
-Let's look at the rows produced by the outer join of Planet and Flight and in particular on the attributes which
+Let's look at the rows produced by the outer join of Planet and Flight and, in particular, at the attributes which
-are involved in the next join condition, `F.spacecraft_id=S.id`
+are involved in the following join condition – `F.spacecraft_id=S.id`:

 | P.name | P.id | P.is_inhabited | F.num | F.planet_id | F.flight_date | F.spacecraft_id |
 |--------|------|----------------|-------|-------------|---------------|-----------------|
 | Lava   | 2    | false          | NULL  | NULL        | NULL          | NULL            |
 | Tibela | 4    | NULL           | NULL  | NULL        | NULL          | NULL            |

-The values of `spacecraft_id` in the outer part are always `NULL`, and comparison with the values of `Spacecraft.id`
+The values of `spacecraft_id` in the outer part are always `NULL`, and the comparison with the values of the `Spacecraft.id`
 attribute always results to `UNKNOWN`.
-That is, rows from the outer part of `Planet LEFT JOIN Flight` have no matching
+That is, the rows from the outer part of `Planet LEFT JOIN Flight` have no matching
 rows in the subsequent `JOIN Spacecraft`.
 If we want to keep the outer part in the chain of joins, we usually need to
 continue using `LEFT JOIN`: